Stochastic RWA and Lightpath Rerouting in WDM Networks: Background and Motivation

 \section{Background and Motivation}

 Consider a WDM network with a given physical topology and a set of available wavelengths.
-The traffic on this network is assumed to be asymmetric, and is characterized by the number of connection requests between two nodes of the physical network.
+The traffic on this network is characterized by the number of connection requests between two nodes of the physical network, and is assumed to be asymmetric (i.e., the links in the network are bidirectional, and the number of requests from node $v_1$ to node $v_2$ can be different than the number of requests from $v_2$ to $v_1$).
 A connection request between two nodes is served by a lightpath, consisting of a path between those nodes together with a certain wavelength.
 Note that, in the absence of wavelength conversion, shown to be practically ineffective in increasing GoS \citep{zhang2013proof}, the same wavelength is used throughout the entire path associated with a lightpath.
 This is known as \emph{wavelength continuity} property.
 As another important property, two lightpaths cannot share links with the same wavelength, otherwise they incur a \emph{wavelength conflict}.

 Figure \ref{fig:wdm-network} provides an example of the physical topology of a WDM network, along with a provisioning for two requests from node 1 to 12, one request from node 12 to node 1, one request from node 6 to node 1, and one request from node 6 to node 2.
 In this figure, every link consists of bidirectional fibers.
 There are 3 wavelengths available on this network, represented by solid green, dashed blue and dotted red.
 While dashed and dotted lightpaths respect wavelength continuity with no wavelength conflicts, solid lightpaths share the same wavelength on a fiber link, hence they have a wavelength conflict.
 A provisioning is called valid if its lightpaths do not violate wavelength continuity and they do not have any wavelength conflicts.
 Thus, the provisioning illustrated in Figure \ref{fig:lightpaths} is not valid.
 If the request from node 6 to node 1 was granted on the same path with a different wavelength, then the provisioning would have been valid.
 For a set of incoming connection requests, the \maxRWA{} problem finds a valid provisioning that maximizes the GoS, while \minRWA{} minimizes the number of links used in the provisioning.